shreyesss/HDRSplat/README.md

 |---scene2
 |---....
 ```
+**1. To proccess your own dataset, or generate a HDRSplat style dataset from RawNeRF dataset follow these steps:**
 To create a train test split for a scene using random sampling, run
 ```shell
 python create_train_test_split.py <path to COLMAP dataset scene> --test_percentage 15